 Q: How does this affect St. John Vianney in 2017-2018 and beyond?

 The goal is they will be bilingual and bi-literate and achieve academically at or above grade level in both languages.

 By 2026 St. John Vianney School will be a fully bilingual – dual language school.Both language groups will be integrated for content instruction.
 The environment promotes language and social equality while supporting full bilingual proficiency for both native and non-native speakers of English.

 Q: In a dual language program does the teacher translate for the students?

-A: No, the teachers maintain instruction in one language for the entire day in the immersion classroom.
+A: No, the teachers maintain instruction in one language for the entire time in the immersion classroom.
 Teachers encourage peer support and communicative interactions.
 The goal is to provide 50% of the instructional time in Spanish and 50% in English.
-Students receive instruction in both languages for reading, language arts and math.
+Students receive instruction in both languages for reading, language arts, and math.

 Q: How soon will my child show progress in second language acquisition?

 A: The research shows that it takes from 3 – 7 years to develop native-like proficiency in a second language.
 If a child has little or no exposure to a second language, he/she will go through a silent period.
 It is during this time that the student will not respond orally in the second language.
 It is important to encourage them to speak in whatever language they feel comfortable.
 As they increase their comprehension, they will slowly begin to respond in their second language.